Highlights for nitroglycerin

 Nitroglycerin belongs to a class of drugs called vasodilators.
 A class of drugs is a group of medications that work in a similar way.
 These drugs are often used to treat similar conditions.

-This drug can cause dizziness during the first few hours after you take it.
+Nitroglycerin can cause dizziness during the first few hours after you take it.
 You shouldn’t drive or use machinery until you know how this medication affects you.
 This drug can also cause other side effects.

 More common side effects